ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 Which reads: *For each combination (x, y) of shapes, if x is a circle and y is a square, then x (which is a circle) is bigger than y (which is a square).*

-### Aristotlian form
+### Aristotelian form

-The *Aristotlian form* of a predicate logic translation embeds the quantifiers within the translation.
+The *Aristotelian form* of a predicate logic translation embeds the quantifiers within the translation.
 This format is possible for any kind of translation -- whether the quantifiers are all the same type or mixed types.

-#### Aristotlian form example 1
+#### Aristotelian form example 1

-Suppose we wished to translate, *Some circle is bigger than some square* using Aristotlian form.
+Suppose we wished to translate, *Some circle is bigger than some square* using Aristotelian form.
 We know that we will still need two existential quantifiers, but we will only introduce each quantifier just before the corresponding variable is needed in a predicate.

-We can translate the statement using Aristotlian form as follows:
+We can translate the statement using Aristotelian form as follows:

 ```text
 ∃ x (isCircle(x) ∧ (∃ y (isSquare(y) ∧ biggerThan(x, y)))